5roop/task4/setimes_dataset/README.md

 ## Dataset structure

-The [JSON file](SETimes.json) is a dictionary with sequential keys.
+The [JSON file](SETimes.json) is a list of dictionaries.
 Each instance has the following fields:
 | field      | type   | meaning                                                  |
 |------------|--------|----------------------------------------------------------|
 | `text`     | string | article text                                             |